avardhineni/DevOps-Projects/3.JavaLoginApp-CICD-Pipeline/README.md

 I'm using Jenkins to automate Build & Deployment Pipelines also called as CI & CD Pipelines.

-Below image depicts the overview of the CI/CD Pipeline.
+Below image depicts the overview of the CI/CD Pipeline Project.

 <img src="images/cicd-pipeline.png" width="800">